xenon-middleware/xenonflow/README.md

 [![DOI](https://zenodo.org/badge/63334137.svg)](https://zenodo.org/badge/latestdoi/63334137)

-# Xenon-flow
+# Xenonflow

-Run CWL workflows using Xenon.
-Possibly through a REST api.
+Run CWL workflows using Xenon through a REST api.

 # Usage:
 The following diagram shows a rough overview of the interaction when using xenonflow